 Business Conduct & Ethics Directors Senior Management Employees (a) Conflict of Interest The CG Manual embodies the policy that a director's office is one of trust and confidence.
-A director shall thus act in the best interest of the Company in a manner characterized by transparency, accountability and The conflict of interest policy of the Company is enunciated in a number of policies of the Company.
-Personnel Manual The primary conflict of the interest policy of the Company is set out in the The conflict of interest policy of the Company as described in the preceding column on senior management applies to employees as well.
+A director shall thus act in the best interest of the Company in a manner characterized by The conflict of interest policy of the Company is enunciated in a number of policies of the Company.
+Personnel Manual The primary conflict of The conflict of interest policy of the Company as described in the preceding column on senior management applies to employees as well.

+transparency,

+accountability and

 fairness.
+He shall

+exercise leadership,

-He shall exercise leadership, prudence and integrity in directing the Company towards sustained progress.
+prudence and integrity

+in directing the

+Company towards

+sustained progress.

-One of the express duties of a director under the CG Manual is to conduct fair business transactions with the Company, fully disclose the Board any interest he may have in any matter transaction to be acted upon by the Board and recuse himself in the Board's decision-making process with respect thereto and, in general, ensure that personal interest does not cause actual or potential conflict of interest with, or bias against, the interest of the Company or does not prejudice Board decisions.
+One of the express duties of a director under the CG Manual is to conduct fair business transactions with the Company, fully disclose the Board interest he may have in matter any transaction to be acted upon by the Board and recuse himself in the Board's decision-making process with respect thereto and, in general, ensure that personal interest does not cause actual or potential conflict of interest with, or bias against, the interest of the Company or does not prejudice Board decisions.